kristi11/ww-filament/README.md

 ## Workaround

-* For now as a workaround only logged in users can add to cart.
+* For now as a workaround only logged-in users can add to cart.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>